pingcap/docs/tools/troubleshooting-sharding-ddl-locks.md

 The possible causes of an abnormal condition include:

 - Some DM-workers go offline
-- Some DM-worker restarts (or is unreachable temporarily)
+- A DM-worker restarts (or is unreachable temporarily)
 - DM-master restarts

 > **Warning:** Do not use `unlock-ddl-lock`/`break-ddl-lock` unless you are definitely clear about the possible impacts brought by this command and you can accept the impacts.

 ## Condition one: some DM-workers go offline

-Before DM-master tries to automatically unlock the sharding DDL lock, all the DM-workers need to receive the sharding DDL event.
-If the sharding DDL operation is already in the synchronization process, and some DM-workers have gone offline and are not to be restarted, the sharding DDL lock cannot be automatically synchronized and unlocked since not all the DM-workers can receive the DDL event.
+Before the DM-master tries to automatically unlock the sharding DDL lock, all the DM-workers need to receive the sharding DDL event.
+If the sharding DDL operation is already in the synchronization process, and some DM-workers have gone offline and are not to be restarted, then the sharding DDL lock cannot be automatically synchronized and unlocked because not all the DM-workers can receive the DDL event.

-If you do not need to make some DM-workers offline in the synchronization process of the sharding DDL operation, a better policy is to use `stop-task` to stop the running task first, then make some DM-workers offline, and finally use `start-task` and the **new task configuration** that does not contain the already offline DM-worker to restart the task.
+If you do not need to make some DM-workers offline in the process of synchronizing sharding DDL statements, a better solution is using `stop-task` to stop the running task first, then make the DM-workers offline, and finally use `start-task` and the **new task configuration** that does not contain the already offline DM-workers to restart the task.

-If the owner has finished the DDL operation but other DM-workers have not skipped this DDL operation, the owner has gone offline.
-For the solution, see [Case two: some DM-worker restarts](#case-two-some-dm-worker-restarts-or-is-unreachable-temporarily).
+If the owner goes offline when the owner has finished executing the DDL statement but other DM-workers have not skipped this DDL statement.
+For the solution, see [Condition two: a DM-worker restarts](#condition-two-a-dm-worker-restarts-or-is-unreachable-temporarily).

 ### Manual solution